luisra/stat-models/README.md

-# statistical-models
+# Predictive and Classification Models for Employee Satisfaction and Retention

-Predictive and Classification Models for Employee Satisfaction and Retention
+[WIP]